-- Breast conserving surgery (BCS) -also called lumpectomy or wide local excision(WLE).
-This involves the removal of the part of the breast affected by the cancer.
+- Breast conserving surgery (BCS) -also called lumpectomy or wide local excision (WLE) This involves the removal of the part of the breast affected by the cancer, together with a small margin of surrounding normal breast tissue.
 When combined with post-operative radiotherapy, the term used is breast conserving therapy (BCT). - Mastectomy.
 This involves the total removal of one or both breasts.

-See Types of Mastectomy
+See website: Types of Mastectomy

 In most cases, surgery for invasive breast cancer also involves the removal of some lymph nodes from the armpit (axilla).

-See Sentinel Node Biopsy
+See website: Sentinel Node Biopsy

-Before jumping into the discussion of the two surgical therapies, I want to make one point very clear: for early stage breast cancer, there is absolutely NO difference in survival between a mastectomy and a lumpectomy with radiation.
+Before jumping into a discussion of the two surgical options, I want to make one point very clear: for early stage breast cancer, there is absolutely NO difference in survival between a mastectomy and a lumpectomy with radiation.
 Let me repeat that so it can sink in: for early stage breast cancer, there is absolutely no difference in survival between a mastectomy and a lumpectomy with radiation.
-There are other differences between these two therapies and one choice is not better than the other.
+There are other differences between these two options, but one choice is not better than the other.
 It just depends on what's right for you.

-As part of early breast cancer treatment, you may be able to choose between a mastectomy or a lumpectomy with radiation.
+As part of your early breast cancer treatment, you may be able to choose between a mastectomy or a lumpectomy with radiation.
 You may also wish that someone would just decide for you.